Video: How to Recharge AC

-Topping off the system can usually put you back in the deep freeze.
-That's a job you can do yourself if your vehicle was made after 1993 and is filled with R-134a refrigerant (check the label under the hood or the specifications section of your owner's manual to be sure).
+Topping off a car ac system can usually put you back in the deep freeze.
+That’s a job you can do yourself if your vehicle was made after 1993 and is filled with R-134a refrigerant (check the label under the hood or the specifications section of your owner’s manual to be sure).

 Note: Some states impose restrictions on the sale of R-134a refrigerant to consumers.
 In some cases, the cans may have a different design, requiring different charging procedures.
-Recharging won't fix all A/C problems.
-But if you're willing to gamble about $50 on a recharging kit, you might be a cool dude in less than an hour.
-You can save about $100 in labor costs by doing the job yourself.
+Recharging AC won’t fix all A/C problems.
+But if you’re willing to gamble about $50 on a recharging ac kit, you might be a cool dude in less than an hour.
+You can save about $100 in labor costs by doing the car ac recharge job yourself.

 Stop at any auto parts store and pick up an R-134a A/C recharging kit.
 I used the A/C Pro product shown here because it came with a reusable gauge and a quick-connect fitting, and the refrigerant contained a seal conditioner additive.
-But you can use any brand.
-Warning: The electric A/C compressors in hybrid vehicles are incompatible with the oils and seal conditioners used in many retail recharging kits.
-Using the wrong kit can result in a lethal electrical shock.
-Check the product's label for compatibility with your hybrid vehicle before buying.
-If you're not sure, take it to a pro.
+But you can use any brand for a car ac recharge.
+Warning: The electric AC recharge compressors in hybrid vehicles are incompatible with the oils and seal conditioners used in many retail recharging kits.
+Using the wrong auto ac recharge kit can result in a lethal electrical shock.
+Check the car ac recharge product’s label for compatibility with your hybrid vehicle before buying.
+If you’re not sure, take it to a pro.

 Refrigerant can cause frostbite and serious eye injuries if used improperly.
 Follow all the cautionary information in the kit instructions, and wear gloves and goggles during the procedure.

 Recharge your A/C system